SiteAppCreators/cookie-consent-v2/README.md

 To use this banner in a **Vue.js** application, follow these steps:

 1. **Create a Wrapper Component**
-   Create a new Vue component that will host the React-based cookie consent banner:
+   Create a new Vue component, called `CookieConsentBanner.vue`, that will host the React-based cookie consent banner (Change the GTM-XXXXXXXX):

 ```javascript
 <template>